reitermarkus/m.webkit.js/readme.md

 ## Disable automatic Phone-Number-Detection

-With this meta-tag you can disable the automatic phone-number-detection on iOS and some Android Devices:
+With this meta-tag you can disable the automatic phone-number-detection on iOS and also some Android Devices.

     <meta name="format-detection" content="telephone=no">